Top 10 Most Absurdly Ridiculous Ig Nobel Prize Winners

 7 Karl Halvor Teigen

-Some people take very simple questions with pretty complex answers, and that question is "why do people sigh".
-Apparently there's a multi paragraphed article written by Teigen in early 2008 that answers that question, but you're better off reading those sighs with intuition.
-This lead him win the Ig Nobel Prize award in 2011
+Some people take very simple questions with pretty complex answers, and that question is "why do people sigh."
+Apparently, there's a multi-paragraph article written by Teigen in early 2008 that answers that question, but you're better off reading those sighs with intuition.
+This led him to win the Ig Nobel Prize in 2011.

 8 The Swiss Federal Ethics Committee on Non-Human Biotechnology

 Awarded for stating that plants and other organisms have dignity.
 Way to go on solving the root problem of plant abuse!
-Might as well ban soaps and other detergents because it kills organisms and bacteria cause they deserve to be respected.
+Might as well ban soaps and other detergents because they kill organisms and bacteria that deserve to be respected.

 9 Southern Baptist Church of Alabama

-Be grateful that at least your overly religious parents don't make mathematical calculations to determine if you're going to hell or not, but this church takes it to the next level.
-Inspecting county by county, the church concluded that 46% of Albamians will go to hell if they don't repent to Christ.
+Be grateful that at least your overly religious parents don't make mathematical calculations to determine if you're going to hell or not.
+This church takes it to the next level.
+Inspecting county by county, the church concluded that 46% of Alabamians will go to hell if they don't repent to Christ.

 10 Dr. Len Fisher

-Responsible for conducting a research on whats the best way to dunk a biscuit in tea.
-Welp, at least we found the most british research paper in this list.
+Responsible for conducting research on the best way to dunk a biscuit in tea.
+Well, at least we found the most British research paper on this list.

 The Contenders